 A hypervisor enables multiple operating systems to share a single hardware host machine.
 While each operating system appears to have the dedicated use of the host's processor, memory, and other resources; the hypervisor controls and allocates only needed resources to each operating system and ensures that the operating systems (VMs) do not disrupt each other.

-The Cisco CSR 1000V is supported for installation on selected hypervisors.
+Installation of the Cisco CSR 1000V is supported on selected Type 1 (native, bare metal) hypervisors.
+Installation is not supported on Type 2 (hosted) hypervisors, such as VMware Fusion, VMware Player, or Virtual Box.
 The following table lists the supported hypervisor versions for your software release.

 2.Requires QEMU-x86_64 version 1.0 (qemu-kvm-1.0), Copyright (c) 2003-2008 Fabrice Bellard.